 Celiac disease is an auto-immune disease that is triggered by the consumption of gluten.
-Gluten is protein found in grains like wheat, rye, barley and other related grains.
-With celiac disease the lining of the small intestines is injured by gluten.
+Gluten is a protein found in grains like wheat, rye, barley and other related grains.
+With celiac disease, the lining of the small intestines is injured by gluten.

-Injured intestines results in weight loss, bloating, diarrhea, gas, abdominal cramps and nutritional deficiencies.
-If gluten is removed from the diet the intestinal lining will not be damages or has a chance to heal.
+Injured intestines result in weight loss, bloating, diarrhoea, gas, abdominal cramps and nutritional deficiencies.
+If gluten is removed from the diet the intestinal lining will not be damaged or has a chance to heal.
 Many with celiac disease remain on a gluten-free diet throughout their lives.

 Cross-contamination is a big issue for the gluten intolerant

 Removing gluten from your diet is not easy.
 Grains are used in the preparation of many foods.
-Reading the ingredient’s name may not disclosure the inclusion of gluten.
+Reading the ingredient’s name may not disclose the inclusion of gluten.
 Examples would be oats.